dansteeves68/dotfiles/README.md

 For now just link to the config file `ln -s ~/.config/kitty ~/dotfiles/kitty`.

+Reminder: Edit config in kitty using Command-, and reload the config after using Ctrl-Cmd-,

 ### Moom

 Todo: Add link for preferences folder?